Pet Desexing and Microchipping

-At Sutherland Vet Clinic we routinely perform desexing and microchipping procedures on all animals.
+We regularly perform desexing and microchipping procedures on all animals

 Microchipping involves the injection of a tiny rice grain-sized pellet under the skin.
 The ‘chip’ contains an encoded ID number that can be read using a scanner by any vet or shelter.
 Puppies must be microchipped by 12 weeks of age.

-At Sutherland Shire council when cats and dogs reach the age of six months (although this can be done sooner) they must be registered with council and you need to pay the appropriate fee.
+At Sutherland Shire council when cats and dogs reach the age of six months (although this can be done sooner), they must be registered with the council, and you need to pay the appropriate fee.
 This is a lifetime registration – you need only do this once during the animal’s life.

 “When we got our new puppy Parker Brown, we knew we would go back to Sutherland Vet.
 They were the medical team that got us through the routine and unexpected ups and downs of our old dog Leroy’s life, right up to the end and they did it with so much love and care.
 There is so much trust and history there.
 They’re part of the family.”

 – Alicia B.